-On June 10, just days before she was shot and killed in the massacre at Pulse nightclub in Orlando, Brenda McCool posted a morning thought on her Facebook page, as she often did:
+Just days before she was shot and killed in the June 12, 2016 massacre at Pulse nightclub in Orlando, Brenda McCool posted a morning thought on her Facebook page, as she often did:

 "While we teach our children all about life, our children teach us what life's all about.
 Embrace, Encourage, Acknowledge, and Love them unconditionally,” she wrote.

-McCool, who, at age 49, was the oldest of the shooting victims, was the mother of 11 children — including 21-year-old Isaiah Henderson, who was out with his mother at Pulse to dance at the club's Latin-themed night when the shooting occurred.
+McCool, who, at age 49 was the oldest of the 49 fatalities, was the mother of 11 children — including 21-year-old Isaiah Henderson, who was out with his mother at Pulse to dance at the club's Latin-themed night when the shooting occurred.
 By all accounts, she more than practiced what she preached, advocating for her children and supporting them no matter what.
 At the end of her life, she reportedly put herself in the path of the bullets and saved her son.

 Family member and actor Wilson Cruz ("My So-Called Life," "He’s Just Not That Into You") told the Huffington Post that McCool went to Pulse with her son to support him, because “it was where he could be the most himself and where she could see him be himself the most.”
 Cruz said, “They would go there because there was no other place that they felt they could go and enjoy the kind of music that they loved and commune with people in the same way.”